 Closing the photo automatically puts it back in the timeline in the app.
 These little animations make the tasks simpler and track each and everything happening in the interface.

 Animation is not just about entertainment.
 Although it is widely related to childish cartoons, in the web design domain, it is an effective technique that fulfills important roles.
 A good designer knows the significance of animation in solving problems.
 But, having said that, it does not imply that animation cannot induce the fun element at the same time.
 Along with giving the advantage of aesthetically pleasing goodies, it can serve as real user experience enhancers too.

-The best trick is to find the right balance between fun and function, and work on the user flow even without the dependence of animations.
-A transition will be effective only if it is smooth and counts for a better user experience and fun factor all at the same time.
+The best trick is to find the right balance between fun and function and work on the user flow even without the dependence of animations.
+A transition will be effective only if it is smooth and counts for better user experience and fun factor all at the same time.